metaplex-foundation/docs/docs/02-tools/02-sugar/04-configuration.md

 :::

 Sugar uses a JSON configuration file to deploy and interact with a Candy Machine.
-The configuration file is largely similar to the [existing Candy Machine v2 configuration file](/guides/archived/candy-machine-v2/configuration), but there are important differences.
+The configuration file is largely similar to the [previous Candy Machine v2 configuration file](/guides/archived/candy-machine-v2/configuration), but there are important differences.

 A minimum configuration file looks like this: